-Better quality and more integrated transport infrastructure in Bayside to support public transport, cycling and walking to reduce car trips and emissions in Bayside.
-Community and business support for and participation in active, public and low-carbon transport options Community satisfaction rating for local streets and footpaths above 63 Local Government Community Satisfaction Survey index score Community satisfaction rating for traffic management above 58 Local Government Use of sustainable transport modes to work by residents Community Satisfaction rating for local streets and footpaths Community Satisfaction rating for traffic management GOAL 4 Transport Planner Transport Planner Community Satisfaction Survey index score SUSTAINABLE WATER By 2030 transition from using potable water to using recycled water or stormwater for Council operations and facilities where Percentage of potable water consumption from Council operations.
-Percentage of Council water use coming GOAL 1 City Works By 2020 source 55% of water supplies from alternative sources; 80% by 2025 (from 2014/15 baseline) from non-potable water sources Consumption of potable water for irrigation within open space City Works By 2020 a 30% increase in water efficiency of Council buildings and operations; 50% by 2025 (from 2014/15 baseline) City Works, Open Space, Melbourne Water Open Space, City Works Open Space, City Works A decrease in potable water consumption per household Biennial community survey supported by spot sampling, audits and data from government agencies to decrease potable water consumption GOAL 2 Environmental Strategy, South East Water Environmental Strategy, Environment Protection Authority Improved quality of stormwater entering the Bay Increased retention of stormwater in the Improvements in stormwater quality going into the bay.
-Total annual number (increased from GOAL 4 Asset Management Increased retention of stormwater in the landscape Manage storm water, debris and waste to protect the water quality of the bay and enhance the environment. previous year) of completed actions identified in the Costal Management Plan 2014 by 2019 Strategic Planning
+Better quality and more integrated transport Use of sustainable transport modes to work GOAL 4 Transport Planner infrastructure in Bayside to support public transport, cycling and walking to reduce car trips and emissions in Bayside. by residents Community Satisfaction rating for local streets and footpaths Transport Planner Community and business support for and participation in active, public and low-carbon transport options Community Satisfaction rating for traffic management Community satisfaction rating for local streets and footpaths above 63 Local Government Community Satisfaction Survey index score Community satisfaction rating for traffic management above 58 Local Government Community Satisfaction Survey index score SUSTAINABLE WATER By 2030 transition from using potable water to using recycled water or stormwater for Council operations and facilities where ing recycled water or stormwater for from Council operations.
+Percentage of Council water use coming GOAL 1 City Works practical By 2020 source 55% of water supplies from alternative sources; 80% by 2025 (from 2014/15 baseline) from non-potable water sources Consumption of potable water for irrigation within open space City Works By 2020 a 30% increase in water efficiency of Council buildings and operations.; 50% by 2025 (from 2014/15 baseline) City Works, Melbourne Water Open Space Open Space A decrease in potable water consumption per household Biennial community survey supported by spot sampling, audits and data from government agencies to decrease potable water consumption GOAL 2 Environmental Strategy, South East Water Improved quality of stormwater entering the Bay Improvements in stormwater quality going into the bay.
+City Works, Environment Increased retention of stormwater in the landscape · · Protection Authority Manage storm water, debris and waste to protect the water quality of the bay and enhance the environment. identified in the Costal Management Plan 2014 by 2019 GOAL 4 Asset Management Strategic Planning